Non-Metallic Gantry

 A Work In Progress

-IRGON’s research continues to determine the purposes of the other two fixtures and to increase our wider knowledge of this largely unknown Orford Ness facility.
+IRGON’s research continues to increase our wider knowledge of this largely unknown Orford Ness facility.
+Valuable assistance has been provided by the Frazer Nash Archives in Henley-upon-Thames.

 Blue Streak test area: aerial photo courtesy Richard Flagg (2022)